danielflower/npm-cranker-connector/README.md

 to the router's `/demo` such as `/demo/new-car` or just `/demo`, then you would use the route prefix: `demo`.

-`target-location` - a string which specifies the base URI (scheme + "//" + authority and *no* path) for the target server.
+Parameter `target-location` - a string which specifies the base URI (scheme + "//" + authority and *no* path) for the target server.
 The target server you are proxying requests to from the cranker router.